Left-wing politics: Types

 The spectrum of left-wing politics ranges from centre-left to far-left or ultra-left.
 The term centre-left describes a position within the political mainstream that accepts capitalism and a market economy.
 The terms far-left and ultra-left are used for positions that are more radical, more strongly rejecting capitalism and mainstream representative democracy, instead advocating for a socialist society based on economic democracy and direct democracy, representing economic, political and social democracy.
 The centre-left includes social democrats, social liberals, progressives and greens.
 Centre-left supporters accept market allocation of resources in a mixed economy with an empowered public sector and a thriving private sector.
 Centre-left policies tend to favour limited state intervention in matters pertaining to the public interest.

 In several countries, the terms far-left and radical left have been associated with many varieties of anarchism, autonomism and communism.
 They have been used to describe groups that advocate anti-capitalism and eco-terrorism.
 In France, a distinction is made between the centre-left and the left represented by the Socialist Party and the French Communist Party and the far-left as represented by anarcho-communists, Maoists and Trotskyists.
 The United States Department of Homeland Security defines "left-wing extremism" as groups that "seek to bring about change through violent revolution, rather than through established political processes".
-Similar to far-right politics, extremist far-left politics have motivated political violence, radicalization, genocide, terrorism, sabotage and damage to property, the formation of militant organizations, political repression, conspiracism, xenophobia, and nationalism.
+Similar to far-right politics, extremist far-left politics have motivated political violence, radicalisation, genocide, terrorism, sabotage and damage to property, the formation of militant organisations, political repression, conspiracism, xenophobia, and nationalism.

 In China, the term Chinese New Left denotes those who oppose the economic reforms enacted by Deng Xiaoping in the 1980s and 1990s, favour instead the restoration of Maoist policies and the immediate transition to a socialist economy.
 In the Western world, the term New Left is used for social and cultural politics.